 Summer 2020 Energy Access Internships and Research Projects

-Due to the Covid-19, EAP has implemented some changes pertaining to its summer funding.
+Due to the Covid-19, EAP has implemented some changes to its summer finding program to give new opportunities to students interested in remote internships funding and students interested in faculty led research funding.

 Funding decisions are made on a rolling basis.